Tom32i/portfolio-old/data/article/serialization.md

 __Separation of concerns__: different parts of your application may need to serialize the same object in different ways.
 It's their role to know how, not the object itself: that means no more complicated sets of groups in the object annotations.

-__Performance__: Symfony Serializer with custom normalizers performs _3 times faster_ in my experience.
+__Performance__: Symfony Serializer with custom normalizers performs _3 times faster_ than JMS Serializer in my experience.